KenKundert/sshconfig/README.rst

    used to refer to this host.

 trusted:
-   Indicates that the host should be trusted.
+   Indicates that the base host should be trusted.
 Currently that means that agent forwarding will be configured for the non-tunneling version of the host.

 tun_trusted:
-   Indicates that the host should be trusted.
+   Indicates that the tunneling version of the host should be trusted.
 Currently that means that agent forwarding will be configured for the tunneling version of the host.

 guests:
    A list of machines that are accessed using this host as a proxy.